-Itching is the sensation on your skin that triggers the desire to scratch.
-This page focuses on itching in people living with a terminal illness.
+• Itching is the sensation on your skin that triggers the desire to scratch.

-- The sensation of itching can be felt in one area of your body or your whole body, depending on what is causing the itchiness.
+• The sensation of itching can be felt in one area of your body or your whole body, depending on what's causing the itchiness.

-- There are self-care measures you can do to help relieve your symptoms.
+• There are things you can do to help relieve your symptoms.

 There are many causes that can contribute to itching if you have a terminal illness.